firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/cron.md

 `https://your-firefly-installation.com/api/v1/cron/[token]`

 The `[token]` value can be found on your `/profile` under the "Command line token" header.
 This will prevent others from spamming your cron job URL.
+An alternative to this token value is the `STATIC_CRON_TOKEN` environment variable.
+You can set this using the `.env` file, or by setting it through Docker.
+A little ahead on this page the difference is explained.

 ![The result of setting up IFTTT](images/ifttt-result.png)